markjackson28/reading-notes/201/class-04.md

 *JS Chapter 3: Functions, Methods, and Objects (pp.86-99)*

 - Functions allow you to group specific tasks together.
-- To create a function, you have to start with the keyword, ‘function’ followed by a id/name for the function and then parathesis.
+- To create a function, you have to start with the keyword, ‘function’ followed by a id/name for the function and then parenthesis.
 Then within the curly braces, you have whatever task you want to execute.
 - You can call the function by using the id/name that it was given.
-- To be more specific about a function, you can add parameters with the parathesis.
+- To be more specific about a function, you can add parameters with the parenthesis.
 Then declare what you want to do with those parameters within the curly braces.

 *6 Reasons for Pair Programming Article*